mark-poscablo/arrayfire-wiki/add_func.md

   * Contains unit tests for the new function.
 Refer to the [Writing unit tests](https://github.com/arrayfire/arrayfire/wiki/Writing-Unit-Tests) section of the wiki for this part.
   * It is good practice to add a test for the documentation's code snippets here, to verify that the public-facing example indeed works

 * `test/data/exampleFunction/<test_data_name>.test`
   * Refer to the
     [Unit test data format](https://github.com/arrayfire/arrayfire/wiki/Unit-Tests-Data-Format)
     section of the wiki for this part.
-You can have multiple test files if you need
+You can have multiple test files if needed

 #### Documentation

 * `docs/details/<domain>.dox`
   * Contains the Doxygen markup for the domain's functions
   * Add your functions' brief and detailed descriptions here.
 Note that you can add references to code snippets here for demonstration purposes, which are actually displayed in the description when rendered.
-Ideally they are part of the test suite for the new function(s)
+Ideally, they would be part of the test suite for the same function(s)
   * See existing documentation sections for examples

-For example, if you are about to implement median filter feature, copy all the files mentioned above and replace the file name `exampleFunction` with `medianfilter`.
-Now open the files one after another using your favorite editor starting at the top of the hierarchy and change the content to fit your needs.

-**All the exampleFunction.\* files shown below are documented to explain how the user facing API (C/C++) talks to each backend and how a new developer might go about to implement a new function in ArrayFire.**

-**Important Note:** This is only a simple example of how a function is added to ArrayFire.
-You may have to modify other files some times depending on the situation.
-You can always discuss with us through [Gitter](https://gitter.im/arrayfire/arrayfire), our [mailing list](https://groups.google.com/forum/#!forum/arrayfire-users), or [email](mailto:technical@arrayfire.com).